Welcome to UAF!

 You’ll need to meet with your advisor before you are eligible to register for your classes.

 The priority housing application deadline is June 30 — apply before then for the most room options.
-First-year students 20 years old and younger are required to live on-campus their first year.
+First-year students 20 years old and younger are required to live on campus their first year.
 For questions or assistance with your housing application, please contact UAF Residence Life at 907-474-7247 or email@example.com.

 The UAF Honors College provides a diverse and welcoming community of high-achieving students who are interested in pursuing a rigorous academic experience, in the context of a highly interdisciplinary and supportive learning environment.
-Honors students gain access to a generous scholarship program, one on one mentoring and advising, tailored academic programming, and unique research and experiential learning.
-The Honors College also features the Climate Scholars Program, the first program of its kind in the world, offering Honors students interested in climate resiliency the chance to impact climate science and policy, in Alaska and around the globe.
+Honors students gain access to a generous scholarship program, one-on-one mentoring and advising, tailored academic programming, and unique research and experiential learning.
+The Honors College also features the Climate Scholars Program, the first program of its kind in the world, offering honors students interested in climate resiliency the chance to impact climate science and policy, in Alaska and around the globe.
 To learn more, visit our website, or contact our staff at firstname.lastname@example.org.

 UAF does not require COVID-19 vaccinations for students, staff or faculty to attend classes or live on campus.
 Read the full message from Chancellor White.
-Un-vaccinated individuals are required to wear a mask and practice social distancing while on campus.

 Required immunizations for students living in campus housing